 No!
 Anyone is welcome.
 The goal of the league is to get players of any rank together to teach and learn.

-You have to use japanese time setting with at least 30 mins main time, 5x30 sec byo-yomi and no handicap.
-One of the player have to say #OSR during then game.
+You have to use japanese time setting with at least 30 mins main time, 3x30 sec byo-yomi and no handicap.
+One of the players has to say #OSR during then game.
 You can read more on the league rules page

 You can join a league directly on the league pages (results, info, ...).
 There you should see a "Join" button that will automatically add you to the league.

 The "Meijin" league last 3 month and basically allow all OSR players to be able to play together while rewarding the most active and talented players.
-You should join it if you want to play long serious games with other OSR members.
+We recommend joining it if you want to play long serious games with other OSR members.

-Since a game can count for multiple leagues at the same time players usually join both league.
+Since a game can count for multiple leagues at the same time players usually join both leagues.

 Now we also have a "DDK" league, which consists of players between 30 and 10 kyu :)